DevOpRohan/llm_stream_manager/README.md

 # LLM Stream Manager

 A lightweight library for managing live token streams from LLMs.
-It allows registering simple keyword rules that can drop, halt, or replace tokens on the fly.
+Rules may drop, halt, or replace tokens on the fly and an optional history object keeps track of all processed tokens.

 ## Architecture